An Edit Friendly DDPM Noise Space: Inversion and Manipulations: Introduction

 Here we address the problem of inverting the DDPM scheme.
 As opposed to DDIM, in DDPM, $T+1$ noise maps are involved in the generation process, each of which has the same dimension as the generated output.
 Therefore, the total dimension of the noise space is larger than that of the output and there exist infinitely many noise sequences that perfectly reconstruct the image.
 While this property may provide flexibility in the inversion process, not every consistent inversion (\ie one that leads to perfect reconstruction) is also edit friendly.
 For example, one property we want from an inversion in the context of text-conditional models, is that fixing the noise maps and changing the text-prompt would lead to an artifact-free image, where the semantics correspond to the new text but the structure remains similar to that of the input image.
 What consistent inversions satisfy this property?
 A tempting answer is that the noise maps should be statistically independent and have a standard normal distribution, like in regular sampling.
 Such an approach was pursued in \cite{Wu22}.
 However, as we illustrate in Fig.~\ref{fig:generated_vs_us}, this native DDPM noise space is in fact not edit friendly.

 Here we present an alternative inversion method, which constitutes a better fit for editing applications, from text-guidance manipulations, to editing via hand-drawn colored strokes.
-The key idea is to ``imprint'' the image more strongly onto the noise maps, so that they lead to better preservation of structure when fixing them and changing the condition of the model.
-Particularly, our noise maps have higher variances than the native ones, and are strongly correlated across timesteps.
-Importantly, our inversion requires no optimization and is extremely fast.
-Yet, it allows achieving state-of-the-art results on text-guided editing tasks with a relatively small number of diffusion steps, simply by fixing the noise maps and changing the text condition (\ie without requiring model fine-tuning or interference in the attention maps).
-Our DDPM inversion can also be readily integrated with existing diffusion based editing methods that currently rely on approximate DDIM inversion.
+Our inversion ``imprints'' the image more strongly onto the noise maps, which leads to better preservation of structure when fixing them and changing the condition of the model.
+This is achieved by the fact that our noise maps have higher variances than the native ones.
+Our inversion requires no optimization and is extremely fast.
+Yet, it allows achieving state-of-the-art results on text-guided editing tasks with a relatively small number of diffusion steps, simply by fixing the noise maps and changing the text condition (\ie without requiring model fine-tuning or intervention in the attention maps).
+Importantly, our DDPM inversion can also be readily integrated with existing diffusion based editing methods that currently rely on approximate DDIM inversion.
 As we illustrate in Fig.~\ref{fig:teaser}, this improves their ability to preserve fidelity to the original image.
-Furthermore, since we find the noise vectors in a stochastic manner, we can provide a diverse set of edited images that all conform to the text prompt, a property not naturally available with DDIM inversion (see Figs.~\ref{fig:teaser},~\ref{fig:variability1},~\ref{fig:variability2}).
+Furthermore, since we find the noise vectors in a stochastic manner, we can provide a diverse set of edited images that all conform to the text prompt, a property not naturally available with DDIM inversion, see top row of Fig.~\ref{fig:teaser} and the Supplementary Supplementary (SM).